Is House of Sunny Ethical? + Alternative Brands

 House of Sunny is a vegan brand, so it does not use any animal products like leather or fur.
 Instead, it uses synthetic alternatives, which are unfortunately not very sustainable, though they acknowledge that synthetic alternatives are “not without concern.”

 Despite being a vegan brand, they have some images of models riding dolphins on their Instagram, which I find really strange.
-The images are likely photoshopped, but it’s strange for a vegan brand to promote dolphins in captivity.
+The images are photoshopped, but it’s strange for a vegan brand to promote the idea of dolphins in captivity.
 It almost feels like they decided to be “vegan” so they could justify using cheaper synthetic materials, even though there are plant-derived alternatives.

 House of Sunny doesn’t provide any information about corporate diversity, though they do generally employ models from different ethnic backgounds.
 Keep in mind that their clothing doesn’t fit a super diverse range of people though.